brandonartner/cryptographic-voting-sim/README.md

 # SecretSharingProject
-Project to implement a secret sharing web application using Ruby on Rails.
+Project to implement a secret sharing application.

-Project Status: Currently implementing the web interface.

 TO DO:
 	- Create a REPL for creating tree structure